ku-nlp/video-helpful-MMT/README.md

 Video-Helpful Multimodal Machine Translation
 ==========

-__EVA__ is a dataset that contains 852k Japanese-English (Ja-En) parallel subtitle pairs, 520k Chinese-English (Zh-En) parallel subtitle pairs, and corresponding video clips collected from movies and TV episodes:
+__EVA__ is a dataset that contains 852k Japanese-English parallel subtitle pairs, 520k Chinese-English parallel subtitle pairs, and corresponding video clips collected from movies and TV episodes:
   - Extensive training set
   - Video-helpful evaluation set in which subtitles are ambiguous, and videos can help disambiguate the source subtitles